jedinym/sqc-text/main.typ

 when creating respective Deployments.

-The _MinIO_ object store requires storage for objects, so we create a Persistent Volume Claim (PVC), that is later mounted into a _MinIO_ Deployment.
+The _MinIO_ object store requires storage for objects, so we create a Persistent Volume Claim (PVC) that is later mounted into a _MinIO_ Deployment.
 This guarantees that the data stored by _MinIO_ are persistent even across Pod restarts.
 Similarly, _RabbitMQ_ requires some storage for buffering of messages in queues.
 Again, we create a PVC and later mount it into the _RabbitMQ_ Deployment.

-To deploy _MinIO_, _RabbitMQ_ and SQC, we create three Deployments.
+To deploy _MinIO_, _RabbitMQ_, and SQC, we create three Deployments.
 The SQC Deployment is unique in the fact that the number replicas in the ReplicaSet is configurable.
 By specifying a higher number of replicas, the throughput of the service will be increased.